 According to my mom (and many other noted experts), there’s an art to assembling a cheese platter.
 The types of cheese on offer, their slicing, and their arrangement are all guided by a loose code, a delicate touch, and a sharp eye for detail.
 Ours is by no way a complete, or expert approach.
 But it’s how my family does it, and for the sake of documenting, I figured I would try to draw out the loose guidelines we follow when assembling the majestic cheese platters that rule our table.
 Do let me know if you, or your family, have any other approaches and ideas.

-Note: several of the images in this post were taken by Greg, and all credit goes to him for them.
+Note: several of the images in this post were taken by G, and all credit goes to him for them.

 - Crisp vegetables like kohlrabi and radishes are great replacements for bread.